adambiltcliffe/codex/readme.md

 Everything about Blademaster and Trojan Duck
 More thorough tests for Final Smash
 Ultimate spell casting condition tests
-Can only have one add-on at a time
+Can only have one add-on at a time (deals damage when replaced) Can't start constructing two add-ons in the same turn Base damage from building destruction
 Tower deals damage to each attacker
 Tower damages first stealth attacker but not subsequent

 # Tests to write later

+Unstoppable
 Scorch and Fire Dart
 Spells are put in discard pile before resolving triggers they caused (need something with a death trigger) Put back deleted Brick Thief tests when more than 2 buildings can exist